timothysamuel447/AirBnB-Host-Revenue-Planner/README.md

 -Methodology-

-<<bulletpoint></bulletpoint>Developed a high-accuracy XG Boost model with low interpretability.
+>Developed a high-accuracy XG Boost model with low interpretability.

-<<bulletpoint></bulletpoint>Fine-tuned XG Boost Model using Grid Search optimization technique.
+>Fine-tuned XG Boost Model using Grid Search optimization technique.

-<<bulletpoint></bulletpoint>Selected key variables of importance from XG Boost model and developed Backward Regression model using important variables in order to provide actionable insights.
+>Selected key variables of importance from XG Boost model and developed Backward Regression model using important variables in order to provide actionable insights.